garrandall/popular-music-data/tracks/poppin--chris-brown-jay-biz.md

 Can I walk with you girl?
 You got that look in yo eyes,
-That look like you give yo boy a here good ol' time And i'm on it girl, that's right I'm on it girl
+That look like you give yo boy a here good ol' time And I'm on it girl, that's right I'm on it girl

 See this is the first time I had a girl,
 Who looks set me on fire